henley-regatta/adventofcode2020/README.md

 ..will produce a nice 'profile001.pdf' with an excellent call-graph.
 Alternatively, dynamic examination using just `go tool pprof cpu.prof` and then `top5 -cum` will show the problem with none of the PDF overhead: `strings.Split` is slow.

+## The plural of Redundant is Stupidity

+The cool system kids are all dropping C for Rust these days....

+  * `day1part1.rs` - Same algorithm as before (flaws and all) but in Rust.

+Interestingly, this code is about 2x faster than the Go implementation, but default compilation (`rustc day1part1.rs`) produces a binary 2x bigger.
+BUT after `strip`ping both, the rust binary is 6x smaller.
+Your definition of "interesting" might vary from mine, of course.